 Security roles control a user’s access to data through a set of access levels and permissions.
 The combination of access levels and permissions that are included in a specific security role sets limits on the user’s view of data and on the user’s interactions with that data.

-To assign a user or a security group to an environment role, an Environment Admin can take these steps in the PowerApps admin center:
+To assign a user to an environment role, an Environment Admin can take these steps in the PowerApps Admin center:

 Select the environment in the environments table.

 View if the user already exists in the environment, by selecting view the list of users in the environment.

 In case user doesn’t exist, you can add the user from PowerApps Admin center Add the user by mentioning the email address of the user, in your organization, and selecting Add user.